 Ah, perfectionism what is it, really?
 According to Dictionary.com it is “a personal standard, attitude, or philosophy that demands perfection and rejects anything else.”
 Well, what’s wrong with that?
 Perfectionism magnifies the importance of achieving that goal.
 Rationally, we know that perfect isn’t really possible.
 But we are going to kill ourselves to make it as perfect as possible.
 And a single-mindedness on achieving perfection can lead to procrastination (it’ll never be perfect so why try?), bullying (my way or the highway), and low self-esteem (I can’t ever get it right).

-At it’s root, perfectionism can be acquired from parents who were perfectionists, or from parents who were hyper-critical or didn’t give you any feedback at all.
+At its root, perfectionism often is acquired from parents who were perfectionists, or from parents who were hyper-critical or didn’t give you any feedback at all.
 It could be the result of a lack of self-esteem or feelings of inadequacy.
 It can also very simply be fear of failure.

 What perfectionist need to learn is that perfectionism is not the same as the pursuit of excellence.